 About 6,000 years ago God created the inhabitants of the Earth.
 (See the Creation Timeline for details.)

 Lucifer wanted to be in charge of all of the "stars of God", to be "like God" (Isaiah 14:12-14), but of all the worlds that God had created in the whole universe, Lucifer could only win control of the newly created earth.
 He deceived Eve (Genesis 3:1-24 & The First Great Deception) and because Adam sinned also, Lucifer gained control of all people.
-Sometime after that, he and all of his followers were forced out of Heaven (The Bible says that there was war in Heaven - Rev. 12:7-9) and he was bound to this earth.
 He had wanted a chance to prove that his plan was better and so God is allowing him that opportunity right now, right here on earth.
 (To view this same information in another way, see The "Theater" of Our Universe Timeline.
 This timeline also shows in more detail why there is so much suffering today.)

 In the next 2,000 years man became so wicked that God sent a worldwide flood.
 This kept man from living such a long, cruel life, and it also protected many unborn people from having to deal with all this cruelty.
-(See Genesis 6-8 and the Noah and the Flood Timeline.)
+(See Genesis 6-8, Did God Make a Mistake? and the Noah and the Flood Timeline.)